How to Improve Your CRS Score from 450 to Competitive Without Canadian Experience

 The cross-over points for spouse factors (as a spousal applicant):

-- Spouse with a Canadian credential: 10 CRS points
+- Spouse education: up to 10 CRS points

-- Spouse with Canadian work experience (1+ years in NOC 0/A/B): 10 CRS points
+- Spouse Canadian work experience: up to 10 CRS points

 Additionally, if your spouse has a significantly higher CLB score, there are scenarios where registering the spouse as the principal applicant (with you as the dependent) produces a higher combined CRS score.
 This calculation is profile-specific.

-For a South African couple where the spouse has CLB 8 or higher English (IELTS 6.0+ in all bands) and their own degree that WES classifies as a bachelor's or higher, the spouse optimisation analysis is worth running before submitting your profile.
+For a South African couple where the spouse has CLB 8 or higher English (IELTS 7.5/6.5/6.5/6.5 or better, depending on component) and their own degree that WES classifies as a bachelor's or higher, the spouse optimisation analysis is worth running before submitting your profile.

 The Sequencing That Matters